 Tell respondents how long you will store their personal data for

 Ensure that your privacy notice contains information regarding data retention and make your privacy notice available at the start of your survey; either in the email invitation or on the first page.
 This should inform respondents of the purpose of collecting their personal data, how it will be used and how long it will be kept for.
 Find out about including a privacy notice and a consent question at the beginning of a survey here.

-By anonymizing your survey response data you can retain it for a longer period of time.
-There a number of ways to anonymize your survey data, including a fully anonymous survey where you don’t collect any personally identifiable data, or removing identifiers after data collection.
+By anonymising your survey response data you can retain it for a longer period of time.
+There a number of ways to anonymise your survey data, including a fully anonymous survey where you don’t collect any personally identifiable data, or removing identifiers after data collection.
 Learn about anonymous surveys here.

 Deleting personal data

 The most important thing to remember is to delete any personal data you are storing when you no longer need it, and by the date that you have specified to respondents.

 It is up to the data controller to maintain, review and delete any personal data you have collected.
 If you are using Snap Survey Software, find out how to delete data from Snap using this worksheet: Deleting old survey data.